 States intent for universities to participate in the Yellow Ribbon GI Education Enhancement Program and provide other veterans-related services; requires report on program participation.
 States intent that universities consider all veterans as in-state residents for determining tuition/fees and waive enrollment fees for all veterans.
-Executive deletes reporting requirement; House retains requirement.
+Executive deletes reporting requirement; House retains existing requirement and adds additional reporting requirement regarding all veterans-related services.